 At the end of last year, Top Echelon conducted a survey of more than 5,000 recruiters nationwide to compile information, specifically recruiting trends.
 The survey gauged recruiters’ opinions regarding a wide range of topics and recruitment industry trends, from their primary source of stress to the Trump Presidency.

-But as always, what drives recruiters is placements—the employee placement process, the prospects, the challenges, and the solutions.
+But as always, what drives recruiters is placements—the employee placement process, the prospects, the challenges of recruitment, and the solutions.
 So, with that in mind . . . what are the latest recruitment trends and how do they affect recruiters’ ability to make placements?